 In a short presentation (ex.
 20 mins) limit your presentation to a few major points.
 Promote audience attention and absorption.

 - Provide support for your points in a manner that is easy to understand.
-Use simple vocabulary and short sentences that the listener can understand easily and that sound conversational and interesting.
+Use simple vocabulary and short sentences that the listener can understand easily and that sounds conversational and interesting.
 Avoid jargon or technical terms that the listeners may not understand.
 Use a familiar frame of reference.
-Draw analogies between new ideas a familiar ones.
+Draw analogies between new ideas and familiar ones.
 Use comparisons to past events or relevant stories.

 - Provide relevant statistics.
 Use specific, quantitative measures available to lend authority and credibility to your points.
 Use techniques to make the statistics easy to remember.
 Ex.
 “34.2% of the students work full-time” vs. “1/3 of the students work full-time.”

 - Use Quotes from prominent people.
 This helps build credibility, particularly if the audience is familiar with the source.

 - Use interesting anecdotes.
 Audiences like and remember anecdotes or interesting stories that tie into the presentation and make strong emotional connections with audiences.

 - Use Jokes and humor appropriately.
 Jokes and humor can build rapport, ease an approach to sensitive subjects, disarm a non-receptive audience, or make your message easier to understand and remember.

 - Use presentation visuals.
 Try to enhance the audience’s ability to see, hear, feel, and understand your presentation.

 - Encourage audience participation.
 Reflective questioning, role-playing, directive audience-centered activities, incorporating current events and periodicals into the activity.